wys-prog/wyland/README.md

 - `--b`, `--build`: Prints the build name of Wyland.
 - `--target`: Prints the default target.
 - `--target-info`: Prints information about all available targets.
-- `--info`, `--i`: Prints detailed information about Wyland, including runtime and system details.
+- `--info`, `--i`: Prints detailed information about Wyland, including runtime, system, and compiler details.

 #### Disk and File Commands
 - `-check <file>`: Checks the specified disk file and prints its header information.